akkefa/blog/_pages/cv.md

     Parsing trip emails for extracting the entities using NLP / machine learning.
     Developed CNN classification models in tensorflow for NLP problem.
     Building and managing new features and integrations with third-party services.
     Machine learning models deployment using flask and docker.
+    Using apache Airflow to automate the model training and result generation pipeline.
     Peer code reviews.

 ## 2016-2017: Data Scientist at Lola.com